latolukasz/beeorm-doc/docs/guide/crud.md

 </code-block>
 </code-group>

-As you can see `Flush()` method is not returning any error.
-BeeORM will panic instead.
-Probably most go developers reading this got a heart attack.
-Internet is full of articles where developers are debating (fighting:)) which approach is better.
-BeeORM is used in many projects by many developers.
-After many emotional discussions everyone agreed that `panicing` is a right approach in all actions that connect to external service as database.

-There are some situations where developer is expecting to get specific errors when entity is flushed.
-In this case you can use `engine.FlushWithCheck()` method:
+By default, the `Flush()` method of BeeORM does not return any errors.
+Instead, it will panic if an error occurs.
+This approach is preferred in actions that connect to external services such as databases, as it ensures that any issues are immediately addressed.
+However, in some cases, you may want to handle specific errors that may occur when saving an entity.
+For example, you may want to catch errors related to duplicate or invalid values in MySQL indexes.

+To handle these specific errors, you can use the `engine.FlushWithCheck()` method, which returns either a `*beeorm.DuplicatedKeyError` or a `*beeorm.ForeignKeyError` in case of a duplicate or invalid value in a MySQL index, respectively.
+Any other errors, such as an unavailable MySQL server, will still cause a panic.

+Here is an example of using `engine.FlushWithCheck()` to handle specific errors:

 <code-group>
 <code-block title="code">